d-bl/GroundForge/docs/mix4snow/index.md

 The go-to buttons lead to pages where you can [highlight] threads for three-pair respectively six-pair connections and [replace stitches].
 You can save all three pages as a [PDF] document.
-After tweak footside, you can return here via the droste page (threads as pairs).
+After tweak footside, you can return here via the droste page (follow _threads as pairs_).

 A [tutorial] gives a general introduction, elaborates choosing stitches, footsides and recipes.